AionSystem/SOVEREIGN-TRACE-PROTOCOL/PATENTS.md

 This defense:
 - Costs nothing to establish — the archive record is the evidence
-- Cannot be invalidated by the patent grant itself
+- Is not automatically invalidated by the patent grant (but must be proved)
 - Survives even if the PPA filing deadline is missed
 - Applies in the United States under AIA § 273

-**Court precedent:**
-Prior user rights as a defense was affirmed and strengthened under the America Invents Act (AIA, 2011).
-The defense requires proof of:
-(1) commercial use or preparation for commercial use, and (2) use that predates the effective filing date of the asserted patent.

-Both conditions are met by the documented record in this repository and in AionSystem/AION-BRAIN.

 **Important limitation:** § 273 is a defense, not an affirmative right.
 It does not prevent a patent from being filed or granted.
-It prevents that patent from being successfully enforced against the STP.
-The PPA filing (planned upon first commercial revenue) converts this from a defensive posture to a full offensive patent right.

-**AIA Grace Period notice:**
-Under AIA § 102(b)(1), the March 2026 public disclosure of this repository activates a 12-month grace period expiring March 2027.
-Filing a PPA before that date preserves full patent rights on the disclosed concepts.
-This window is time-sensitive.
+It provides a potential defense against enforcement.

+---

+## IPFS ANCHOR

+To provide an additional layer of distributed, immutable timestamping, this document will be pinned to IPFS.
+The CID will be recorded here once available.

+`[S]` IPFS CID: [TO BE RECORDED]

+---

+*PATENTS.md — v1.1 (June 2026)*
+*Sovereign Trace Protocol | Sheldon K. Salmon — AI Reliability & ADI/AGI Architect*
+*This document is part of the immutable epistemic record.*